Top of the page

 Failure to thrive is a medical term.
 It describes a child who gains weight or height more slowly than other children.

 A baby who has failed to thrive may be slow to develop physical skills.
-He or she may roll over, stand, or walk later than other children do.
+The baby may roll over, stand, or walk later than other children do.
 In some cases, slow physical development leads to mental and social delays.

 If the cause is medical, your doctor may be able to treat that problem.
 This could help your child gain weight at a normal rate.